jaros1/Money-Network/README.md

 Being implemented:
 - MoneyNetworkAPI for MoneyNetwork <=> wallets and wallet <=> wallet communication
-- Money: Send and request money in chat.
+- Money: Send and request money in chat
+- Tested OK with test bitcoins (https://github.com/jaros1/Money-Network-W2/)

 Todo:
 - Wallet or Money page: Test, add, use, rate and remove wallet sites.